peturik/massive/README.md

 - Ensure that Node.js and pnpm are installed on your system.
 - Configure necessary environment variables according to project requirements.

-This project showcases the integration of Lucia Auth with Next.js for user authentication, the use of modern UI libraries (MUI, Tailwind CSS), and the implementation of smooth animations (Framer Motion).